Basic Object Modifications

 Character picking up weeds

-Kontext excels at character consistency, even after multiple edits.
+FLUX.1 Kontext excels at character consistency, even after multiple edits.
 Starting from a reference picture, we can see that the character is consistent throughout the sequence.
 The prompts used for each edit are shown in the captions below each image.

 Input image